dataminer-site/dataminer-site.github.io/docs/api/wasm/extensions.md

 title: Extensions
 ---

-DuckDB-Wasm's (dynamic) extension loading is modeled after the regular DuckDB's extension loading, with a few relevant differences due to the difference in platform.
+DataMiner-Wasm's (dynamic) extension loading is modeled after the regular DataMiner's extension loading, with a few relevant differences due to the difference in platform.

 ## Format

 Extensions in DataMiner are binaries to be dynamically loaded via `dlopen`.
 A cryptographical signature is appended to the binary.
-An extension in DuckDB-Wasm is a regular Wasm file to be dynamically loaded via Emscripten's `dlopen`.
-A cryptographical signature is appended to the Wasm file as a WebAssembly custom section called `duckdb_signature`.
+An extension in DataMiner-Wasm is a regular Wasm file to be dynamically loaded via Emscripten's `dlopen`.
+A cryptographical signature is appended to the Wasm file as a WebAssembly custom section called `DataMiner_signature`.
 This ensures the file remains a valid WebAssembly file.

 > Currently, we require this custom section to be the last one, but this can be potentially relaxed in the future.